 turns on non-blocking I/O.

 Unfortunately there are a lot of ancient and broken servers in use which cannot handle this technique and will fail to connect.
-Some servers only work if TLS is turned off with the -ssl3 option; others will only support SSL v2 and may need the -ssl2 option.
+Some servers only work if TLS is turned off with the -ssl3 option.

 there are several known bug in SSL and TLS implementations.
 Adding this option enables various workarounds.